New Patients

 Yes.
 Sexually transmitted diseases can be transferred from one person to another during oral, anal and vaginal sex, as well as during activities that involve intimate contact.

-What should I do if my sexual partner told me he or she has an STD?
+What should I do if my sexual partner told me they have an STD?

 It's very important to take steps to protect your health.
 Please contact our office to discuss possible screening and necessary treatment options.